phax/ph-oton-db/README.md

 # ph-oton-jdbc

+## This has been merged into ph-oton as per 30.8.2022

 Temporary repository to mix ph-oton with SQL requirements using JDBC access.
 Once stable merged into ph-oton.

 # Usage